PaulOnKithub/CalculatorProject/README.md

 # CalculatorProject
-Simple JavaFX calculator with integrated StyleSheet.
-More functionality coming soon !
+Simple JavaFX calculator.
+Supports negative and decimal values.
+Feel free to experiment with the app.
+Needed Libraries; Javafx , and Spring core framework.